fooltowise/NeroNotes/Nero's Notes/Studying Serial Acquirers.md

 One of SiteOne’s 50+ acquired subsidiaries usually has intel on the next acquisition target, and quite likely recommended the acquisition target in the first place.

-This is vastly different to Lifco, AddTech or Halma which are hunting for niche businesses where the details are frequently totally different from those of any existing portfolio company.
+This is vastly different to [[Lifco]], AddTech or Halma which are hunting for niche businesses where the details are frequently totally different from those of any existing portfolio company.
 Platforms and accumulators are the fundamental, bottom-up investors, having to go up the learning curve and inch outward their circle of competence for many new acquisitions. **It’s no surprise then that there are a fair number of roll-ups that manage to crack closing 20+ deals a year – pest control, waste management, and collision repair shops are a few that come to mind – whereas the best platforms and accumulators rarely stay materially above 10-12 deals a year over a multi-year period.**

 So, roll-ups have an easier time scaling up M&A, and they can scale up deal volume pretty quickly… until they run into TAM constraints, at which point mediocrity will set in.
 This is a classic trap for investors looking through the rear-view mirror.
 Waste management, pest control, and towers are a few industries where multiples on new deals are getting very lofty (in other words, lower returns on incremental capital).